 Capitalization weighted indices are adjusted for corporate actions – for example, when a company issues new shares and its market capitalization increases, its weight in the stock index is increased too.
 Most value weighted indices are reviewed and reconstituted regularly.

 Value weighted index disadvantages and biases

-In some smaller emerging markets (like Hungary or the Czech Republic), two or three biggest companies (typically banks, oil companies, telecoms, or utilities) can represent more than half of the index.
+In some smaller markets (like Austria, Hungary, or the Czech Republic), two or three biggest companies (typically banks, oil companies, telecoms, or utilities) can represent more than half of the index.
 This can be a problem for institutional investors who are restricted by position size limits introduced by various laws and regulations.

-One stock share limit adjustment to value weighted indices
+One stock limit adjustment to value weighted indices

 In order to prevent one or two large cap stocks from dominating the index, the calculation methodology for some value weighted indices includes the maximum limit for single stock's share in the index (e.g. it is 10% for the German DAX).